tokuhirom/plenv/README.md

 Previous versions of plenv stored local version specifications in a file named `.plenv-version`.
-For backwards compatibility, plenv will read a local version specified in an `.plenv-version` file, but a `.perl-version` file in the same directory will take precedence.
+For backwards compatibility, plenv will read a local version specified in a `.plenv-version` file, but a `.perl-version` file in the same directory will take precedence.

 ### plenv global